gu-fan/awesome/README.rst

 * theme.lua
     - changed some color settings.
-    - ignored Wallpaper: ignored. set it in your .xinitrc
+    - ignored Wallpaper: set it in your .xinitrc

 USE IT
 ======